 What does toughness look like?
 Can it be taught?
 If so, how?
-These are the questions that I get excited about.
+These are the questions that I get excited about wrestling with.

-One of the best definitions of toughness I’ve seen comes from Jay Bilas in his ESPN article.
+One of the best definitions of toughness I’ve seen comes from Jay Bilas.
 He gives some specific examples of how one can demonstrate true “toughness” in college basketball; for instance:

 - Going after rebounds with both hands.

 - Stepping to the line and knocking down pressure free throws, especially when tired.

 - Talking on defense and letting your teammates know that you are there in case they get beat.